-It would be difficult to call yourself a real audiophile without being a fan of the qualities of vinyl and, as Record Store Day comes around again, more and more people are joining the ranks.
+It would be difficult to call yourself a real audiophile without being an admirer of the qualities of vinyl and, as the newly expanded 'Turntables' section of our Awards indicates, more and more people are joining the ranks.

 But what good is loving vinyl without a having a decent turntable to play it on?
-And while we've been diligently tracking the best turntables you can currently buy - whether that's on a budget or USB-compatible - we like to take a trip down memory lane as much as anyone.
+And while we've been diligently tracking the best turntables you can currently buy - no matter if you're on a budget or USB-compatible - we like to take a trip down memory lane as much as anyone.

-So with the likes of Linn, Audio Technica, VPI, Pro-Ject, Michell and Systemdek making an appearance, these are the very best turntables we've heard since the first issue of What Hi-Fi? was published over 40 years ago.
+So with the likes of Linn, Audio Technica, VPI, Pro-Ject, Michell and Systemdek making an appearance, these are the very best turntables we've heard since the first issue of What Hi-Fi? was published 42 years ago.

-Linn's LP12 turntable was introduced in 1972 and immediately proved popular among high-end audiophiles.
+Linn's LP12 turntable was first introduced in 1972 and immediately proved popular with audiophiles.
 The range of compatible arms and cartridges the company made meant keeping this vinyl player up-to-date was satisfyingly easy.

-Almost every aspect of the design has been revised over the years and, while the early breed of the LP12s had a round, rich balance, modern incarnations have moved towards a more neutral, even-handed sound.
+Almost every aspect of the design has been revised over the years, and while the early breed of the LP12s had a round and rich balance, modern incarnations have moved towards a more neutral, even-handed sound.

 Technics SL1200 (1976)

 Perennially the DJ's favourite, the SL1200 is known for being built to a supremely high standard.
 There was plenty of flexibility when it came to positioning and cartridge-matching too, so you had a fair bit of choice in making this turntable feel (and sound) like your own.

 Tough, fuss-free, with solid sound quality - this player is worthy of its legendary status.

 Rega Planar 3 (1978)